crackvine/pager/README.md

 In relation to the database adapter, it could also be used as an event sourcing store for later generation of statistical projections.

+Improvements would be to include handling of errors/failure in the dependencies, logging to a database, including timestamp tracking to ensure older events do not override newer ones

 ### Usage

 `npm install`